Black July: Monday, 25 July

 The rioters used voter registration lists to target Tamils.
 The possession of electoral lists by the mobs, which enabled them to identify Tamil homes and property, implied prior organization and cooperation by elements of the government.
 As President Jayewardene would later admit in a statement, "a pattern of organization and planning has been noticed in the rioting and looting that took place."
 Eighty-one out of the 92 Tamil-owned flats at Soysa Flats were attacked, looted, and set on fire.
 The mob attacked the industrial area of Ratmalana, which contained a number of Tamil-owned factories.
 Jetro Garments and Tata Garments on Galle Road were completely gutted.
 Other factories attacked included Ponds, S-Lon, Reeves Garments, Hydo Garments, Hyluck Garments, AGM Garments, Manhattan Garments, Ploy Peck, Berec, and Mascons Asbestos.
 Indian-owned factories such as Kundanmals, Oxford, and Bakson Garments were not attacked, giving credence to the suggestion that the mob was deliberately going after Sri Lankan Tamil targets.
 Seventeen factories were destroyed in Ratmalana.
 Capital Maharaja, a Tamil-owned company, is one of Sri Lanka's largest conglomerates.
 Six of their factories in Ratmalana and their headquarters in Bankshall Street were destroyed.
 The mob ended the day by setting fire to Tilly's Beach Hotel in Mount Lavinia.
 The hotel is a burnt-out hulk to this day (image at right).

 One of the most notorious incidents of the rioting took place at the Welikada Prison on 25 July.
 Fifty three Tamil prisoners, most of them detained under the Prevention of Terrorism Act, were killed by Sinhalese prisoners using knives and clubs.
 Survivors claimed that prison officers allowed their keys to fall into the hands of Sinhalese prisoners; but at the subsequent inquest, prison officers claimed that the keys had been stolen from them.
 Amnesty International however, reported that the Sinhala prisoners were assisted by prison authorities in killing the Tamil inmates, with reports of cell doors being left open on purpose.
 The superintendent in charge of the prison, Alexis Leo de Silva, later testified that the "army aided and abetted" the murders.
 He witnessed them cheering and saying "Jayawewa" (victory) whilst the incident was occurring.

 While a number of Tamils fled the city, many Sinhalese and Muslims saved the lives and properties of Tamils despite the activities of the gangs.
 Many Tamils were sheltered in government buildings, temples as well as Sinhalese and Muslim houses in the following days.

 Outside of the Western Province, there was violence in Galle, Kegalle, Trincomalee, and Vavuniya.
+In Badulla, a Tamil shop called 'Sri Lanka Stores' is set alight by a mob.